microsoft/azure-iot-developer-kit/docs/_projects/06-dps.md

 5. Open **DevKitDPS.ino**, Find and replace `[Global Device Endpoint]` and `[ID Scope]` with the values you just note down.
   ![DPS Endpoint]({{"/assets/images/mini-solution/dps/endpoint.png" | absolute_url }})
+  You can leave the **registrationId** as blank, the application will generate one for you based on the MAC address and firmware version.
+If you want to customized it, the Registration ID has to use alphanumeric, lowercase, and hyphen combinations only with maximum 128 characters long.
+See [Manage device enrollments with Azure portal](https://docs.microsoft.com/en-us/azure/iot-dps/how-to-manage-enrollments) for more details.

 6. Use **Quick Open** in VS Code (Windows: `Ctrl+P`, macOS: `Cmd+P`) and type **task device-upload** to build and upload the code to the DevKit.